Marko Đurišić (politician): Member of the Belgrade city assembly (1997–2004)

-The DS contested the 1996 Serbian local elections as part of the Together (Zajedno) coalition with the Serbian Renewal Movement (Srpski pokret obnove, SPO) and the Civic Alliance of Serbia (Građanski savez Srbije, GSS).
-All three parties were opposed to Slobodan Milošević's administration.
+The DS contested the 1996 Serbian local elections as part of the Together (Zajedno) coalition with the Serbian Renewal Movement (SPO) and the Civic Alliance of Serbia (GSS).
+All three parties were opposed to Slobodan Milošević's continued rule in Serbia.
 Zajedno won a significant victory in the Belgrade city elections, and Đurišić was one of the DS candidates elected under its banner.
-Milošević's government initially refused to recognize the opposition's victory but accepted the outcome in early 1997 following extended street protests.
+The Serbian government initially refused to recognize the opposition's victory but accepted the outcome in early 1997 following extended street protests.
 The city assembly convened in February 1997, and DS leader Zoran Đinđić became Belgrade's mayor.
-The coalition's triumph was short-lived; the SPO left Zajedno later in the year, Đinđić was removed as mayor, and the DS moved into opposition. Đurišić later took part in public protests against Milošević's government in July 1999, following the NATO bombing of Yugoslavia.
+The coalition's triumph was short-lived; the SPO left Zajedno later in the year, Đinđić was removed as mayor, and the DS moved into opposition. Đurišić took part in public protests against Milošević in July 1999, after the NATO bombing of Yugoslavia.

-In 2000, the DS became one of the leading parties in the Democratic Opposition of Serbia (Demokratska opozicija Srbije, DOS), a broad and ideologically diverse coalition of parties opposed to the Milošević regime.
-DOS candidate Vojislav Koštunica defeated Milošević in the 2000 Yugoslavian presidential election, a watershed moment in Serbian and Yugoslavian politics.
-The DOS also won a landslide victory in the Belgrade city assembly in the concurrent 2000 Serbian local elections. Đurišić was re-elected to the assembly for New Belgrade's third division and served as a government supporter for the next four years.
+In 2000, the DS became one of the leading parties in the Democratic Opposition of Serbia (DOS), a broad and ideologically diverse coalition of parties opposed to the Milošević regime.
+DOS candidate Vojislav Koštunica defeated Milošević in the 2000 Yugoslavian presidential election, and Milošević fell from power on October 5 after further demonstrations.
+The DOS also won a landslide victory in the Belgrade city assembly in the concurrent 2000 Serbian local elections. Đurišić was re-elected to the assembly for New Belgrade's third division and served as a supporter of the local government for the next four years.
 He was also elected to the New Belgrade municipal assembly, where the DOS won sixty-five out of sixty-seven seats.

 Serbia adopted a system of proportional representation for local elections in 2002. Đurišić appeared on the DS's electoral lists for the Belgrade city assembly and the New Belgrade municipal assembly in the 2004 local elections but was not given a mandate for a new term in either body.